Inspiring teams to provide effortless customer service through leadership development

 HomeServe Membership Ltd provides home emergency insurance cover and domestic repairs to over 2 million UK customers.
 It employs 2,900 people based in 4 UK locations.
 HomeServe’s 2020 strategy is to be the UK’s number 1 home assistance company, providing effortless customer service to 3 million customers by 2020.

 It’s an ambition forged in the wake of challenging times at HomeServe.
 In 2012-14, an investigation by the industry regulator resulted in the financial and reputational damage of a large fine.
 A protracted period of retrenchment with 200 redundancies followed and, not surprisingly, employee engagement hit a low 56%.

 In 2014, newly appointed CEO Martin Bennett embarked on building a better business that would focus much less on sales and profit and much more on customer satisfaction.
 He set in motion a complete overhaul of HomeServe’s learning and development strategy, with a major cultural shift to growing its own, high-performing workforce.

 HomeServe selected Lane4 as its partner to run a large-scale leadership development programme: Leading 4 Success.
 Over 18 months, 140 senior leaders in mixed cohorts from across the business learnt how to inspire and empower their teams to deliver the 2020 strategy for growth.

-A transformational programme
+A transformational leadership development programme